The Great British Bake Off series 1: Episode 1: Cakes

-For the first challenge, the bakers were instructed to bake any cake they want using their creativity within three hours.
+For the first challenge, the bakers were instructed to bake any cake they want using their creativity within 3 hours.
 It had to be evenly baked, evenly risen, and moist.
 For the technical challenge, the bakers were to make a Victoria Sandwich using Mary Berry's recipe.
 For the final challenge, the showstopper challenge, the bakers were required to make a Chocolate Celebration Cake, with perfect execution, original ideas and their own flair.

-Cotswolds

 Episode 2: Biscuits

-For the signature bake, the bakers were asked to bake their Personality Biscuits within two hours.
-For the technical challenge, the bakers were asked to bake scones using Paul Hollywood's recipe within an hour.
-For the showstopper, the bakers were asked to bake Petit Fours; Meringues, Choux Pastry, and Macarons, within four hours.
+For the signature bake, the bakers were asked to bake their Signature Personality Biscuits within 2 hours.
+The technical challenge required them to bake scones using Paul Hollywood's recipe within 1 hour.
+For the showstopper, the bakers were asked to produce three different Petit Fours: Meringues, Choux Pastry, and Macarons, within 4 hours.